South China Sea tension mounts near Filipino shipwreck

 “CLEAR AND PRESENT DANGER”

-Philippine authorities say the three Chinese ships arrived in Second Thomas Shoal on or around May 8, escorting a fleet of 30 fishing boats.
-Two days later, the Philippines formally lodged a protest with China over the vessels.

-As of Tuesday, two Chinese marine surveillance ships remained in the area, Philippine navy spokesman Colonel Edgardo Arevalo said.
-The fishing boats and the frigate had left, he said.
+As of Tuesday, two Chinese marine surveillance ships remained in the area, Philippine navy spokesman Colonel Edgardo Arevalo said, adding the fishing boats and the frigate had left.

-“The presence of those ships is a clear and present danger,” said another senior Philippine navy officer, who declined to be identified as he is not authorised to speak to the media.
+“The presence of those ships is a clear and present danger,” said another senior Philippine navy officer, who declined to be identified as he is not authorized to speak to media.
 He said the Philippines believed China was trying to pressure it to leave the shoal.

 “We don’t want to wake up one day with fresh structures sitting near our navy ship there.
 We have to bite the bullet and strengthen our position there or risk losing the territory.”